 This is easier said than done and something I am still working on!
 But I have been able to do it more often lately when people offer me things that I don’t need.

-I believe in the title of Marie’s book: There IS life changing power in tidying up and our homes and family are all better when we have tidy homes!
+I believe in the title of Marie’s book: There IS life changing power in tidying up and our homes and families are all better when we have tidy homes!
 But her book did not share practical, daily habits that most people can incorporate in their homes.